iml1111/IMFast/README.md

 To run the application, you need to set the following environment variables.

-For the `python-dotenv` library, you can write an `.env` file in the same path as `settings.py`, or you can directly enter an environment variable.
+For the `python-dotenv` library, you can write an `dev.env` file in the same path as `settings.py`, or you can directly enter an environment variable.

 ```
 - APP_NAME